pmichaillat/unemployment/syllabus.md

 + Manuscripts must be less than 6,000 words.
 The wordcount applies to the main body of the text and title page but excludes the reference list.
 + Manuscripts should contain no more than 5 exhibits (tables and figures).
 Individual exhibits are limited to one page each.
 + Manuscripts must include an abstract of 150 or fewer words.
 + Papers must be self-contained.
 Specifically, a reader should be able follow the analysis in the paper and be convinced it is correct and coherent from the main text alone, without consulting the appendix.
-For empirical work, the main text should include relevant information about data sources, variable definitions and construction, the estimating equations, and any other information needed to understand and assess each exhibit in the main text.
-For theoretical work, proofs should typically be contained in the paper.
-This is the case when the proof itself provides insight into the paper's argument or when the method of proof is innovative.

 The research paper must be [written in LaTeX](#latex-resources), compiled to a PDF, and [submitted to Ananyo by email](mailto:abrahma@ucsc.edu) before noon on the due date.